archmetalDBM/workshop/index.md

 * Topics:
   a.
 Visualization, statistic and processing tools, methods -- what is really useful and needed by the community?
 What is required, what would be nice-to-have?
   b.
 Reporting -- What is proper reporting?

+*Coffee and lunch breaks will be announced spontaneously.*

 ### Evening: Workshop dinner (details will follow soon)